-"At [Madison Square Gardens] it was really, really special, but they"ve done a good job of trying to bring that prestige here to Kentucky," Farmer casino online said.
-"It"s a really special horse show, and I think it has finally found a home again."
+"At [Madison Square Gardens] it was really, really special, but they've done a good job of trying to bring that prestige here to Kentucky," Farmer said.
+"It's a really special horse show, and I think it has finally found a home again."

 Stewart shares slightly similar sentiments, "This is the best indoor ring to show in, so it's nice to end the year here.
 You have more space outside to ride you horses, so it's much more horse friendly."

 Stewart continued his winning streak in the High Performance Hunters, sponsored by Mr. Richard L. Duchossois, and the Performance 3'6" Hunters, sponsored by SBS Farm, this time with Dr. Betsee Parker's Dedication.
 They earned the win in the first class of each division.